Chinese postal romanization: Later developments

 In 1943, the Japanese ousted A. M. Chapelain, the last French head of the Chinese post.
 The post office had been under French administration almost continuously since Piry's appointment as postal secretary in 1901.
 (Note: The only break in French control of the post office was 1928 to 1931, when Norwegian Erik Tollefsen was foreign head.)

-In 1958, Communist China announced that it was adopting the pinyin romanization system.
+In 1958, the People's Republic of China announced that it was adopting the pinyin romanization system.
 Implementing the new system was a gradual process.
 The government did not get around to abolishing postal romanization until 1964.
 Even then, the post office did not adopt pinyin, but merely withdrew Latin characters from official use, such as in postal cancellation markings.

 Mapmakers of the time followed various approaches.
 Private atlas makers generally used postal romanization before ultimately shifting to Wade–Giles.
 The U.S. Central Intelligence Agency used a mix of postal romanization and Wade–Giles.
 The U.S. Army Map Service used Wade–Giles exclusively.

 The U.S. government and the American press adopted pinyin in 1979.
 The International Organization for Standardization followed suit in 1982.

 Postal romanization remained official in Taiwan until 2002, when Tongyong Pinyin was adopted.
 In 2009, Hanyu Pinyin replaced Tongyong Pinyin as the official romanization (see Chinese language romanization in Taiwan).
 While street names in Taipei have been romanized via Hanyu Pinyin, municipalities throughout Taiwan, such as Kaohsiung and Tainan, presently use a number of romanizations, including Tongyong Pinyin and postal romanization.